Blog/Attention in Practice: Visualizing Q/K/V and why scaling heads changes behavior

 MHA(X)=Concat(head1,,headH)WO\text{MHA}(X) = \text{Concat}(\text{head}_1,\dots,\text{head}_H)W_O

 Scaling the number of heads HH implies shrinking per-head dimension \(d_k\) if dmodeld_{\text{model}} is fixed.
-That is the core lever that changes behavior.
+That changes capacity allocation even though the scaled dot-product formula normalizes the simplest variance term.

 Head Scaling Effects